Nuclear and electronic coherence in superfluid helium: Introduction

 Until now there have been carried out a significant number of theoretical works where attempts have been made to explain the observed effects.
 However, it seems unlikely that such effects can be explained while remaining within the framework of the traditional theory of superfluidity, where the internal structure of atoms is not taken into account.
 The internal structure was taken into account in theoretical works [13,14], in which particles were considered as hydrogen-like atoms.
 In this work, we propose a semi-phenomenological model of a superfluid system of particles whose structure is closer to the real structure of the helium atom.

 Before experiments in which the electrical activity was discovered, in the theoretical study of the superfluid properties of liquid helium atoms were usually considered as structureless particles with zero spin.
 At zero temperature, a system of $N$ atoms obeying the Bose statistics is described by the wave function $\Psi({\bf r}_1,{\bf r}_2,\ldots,{\bf r}_N)$ being symmetric with respect to the permutations of position vectors ${\bf r}_j$.
 In a low-density system, when all particles are in the same state, the total wave function can be represented as a product of identical functions $\psi({\bf r}_1)\psi({\bf r}_2)\ldots\psi({\bf r}_N)$ characterizing the state of an individual particle in the condensate.
 The function $\psi({\bf r})$ obeys the well-known Gross-Pitaevskii equation [15,16].
 Such state is coherent [13].
 For dense systems the structure of the symmetric wave function proves to be more complex, and in this case an important role is also played by pair correlations and correlations of a larger number of particles [17,18].
 In this work we will not touch upon the question of the role of higher correlations.
 Thus, in contrast to the model of an ideal Bose gas where the condensate particles actually fall out of consideration, when taking into account the interparticle interaction the condensate particles are described by some effective complex wave function $\psi({\bf r})$.
 We will call the condensate of interacting particles as the coherent Bose-Einstein condensate.
+The concept of the superfluid component of He\,II as a superposition of oppositely charged coherent boson condensates -- nuclear and electron -- was considered in work [19], where the cause of generation of an electric field was associated with the acceleration of electrons and nuclei which have very different masses.